leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 #### S3 Object Lock

-- Adopt a WORM (Write Once Read Many) model
+- Store obejcts using a WORM (Write Once Read Many) model
-- Block an object version deletion for a specified amount of time
+- Block an object version from being deleted or moidifed for a fixed amount of time or indefinitely

+##### Governance Mode

+Users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.

+##### Compliance Mode
+A protected object version can't be overwritten or deleted by any user, including the root user.
+When an object is locked in compliance mode, its retention mode can't be changed and its retention period can't be shortened.

+When you palce a __retention period__ on an object version, AWS stores a timestamp in the object version's metadata to indicate when the retention period expires.
+After the retention period expires, the object version can be overwritten or deleted unless you also placed a legal hold on the object version.
+A legal hold is similar to a retention period but it doesn't have an associated retention period and remains in effect until removed.
+Legal holds can be freely placed and removed by any user who has the `s3:PutObjectLegalHold` permission.

 #### Glacier Vault Lock

-- Adopt a WORM (Write Once Read Many) model
-- Lock the policy for future edits
+It allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a vault lock policy.
+You can specify controls, such as WORM, in a vault lock policy and lock the policy from future edits.

 - Helpful for compliance and data retention